seinecle/codapps/docs/generated-slides/subdir/adding-labels-and-buttons_temp_common.md

 {nbsp} +

 //ST: !
+Not this result?
+Make sure you save the GUI Builder!
+(File -> Save)

+//ST: !
 Congratulations!
-You learned how to place a Label (some text), a Button and  how to make it perform an action.
+You learned how to place a Label on screen, a Button, and how to make the Button perform an action.
 This is a huge step! 🎉🎉🎉

 //ST: !
 In the next lesson of this module, we are going to learn how to insert a picture in the app.